Erin E Crotty, MD

 Research Center: Ben Towne Center for Childhood Cancer Research

-• Erin Crotty, M.D. is an attending physician and pediatric oncologist in the Brain Tumor Program at Seattle Children's Hospital and Assistant Professor at the University of Washington School of Medicine.
-She cares for children and adolescents with brain and spinal cord tumors, and is the medical lead for the Retinoblastoma Program alongside oncologic ophthalmologist, Andrew Stacey, M.D.
+Erin Crotty, M.D. is an attending physician and pediatric oncologist in the Brain Tumor Program at Seattle Children's Hospital and Assistant Professor at the University of Washington School of Medicine.
+She cares for children and young adults with brain and spinal cord tumors, and is the clinical oncology lead for the Retinoblastoma Program.
 She is involved locally and internationally in early phase clinical trials for children with brain tumors and serves as site Principal Investigator for the Pacific Pediatric Neuro-oncology Consortium (PNOC).
-Her research and clinical interests focus on implementing new immunotherapies, like CAR T cells, and precision medicine approaches for difficult-to-treat brain tumors.
+Her clinical research focus is dedicated to bringing new therapies, including immunotherapies, and precision medicine approaches, to young patients with difficult-to-treat central nervous system tumors.
+She is a member of the Collaborative Network for Neuro-oncology Clinical Trials (CONNECT) Immunotherapy Working Group and the Consortium for Pediatric Cellular Immunotherapy (CPCI) Pediatric CNS Working Group.

 Dr. Crotty completed her pediatric residency training at Children's National Medical Center in Washington, D.C. and returned home to the west coast for her hematology/oncology fellowship at Seattle Children's Hospital/University of Washington, where she completed additional translational research training in the laboratory of James Olson, M.D.,Ph.D. at the Fred Hutchinson Cancer Research Center, studying novel protein therapeutics.